 Essential to the fulfillment of the Reinert Center’s mission is the work we do with individual instructors and with academic units.
 Below is a brief description of the primary ways in which this work occurs.
 Note: all requests for individual services must be initiated by the instructor and are considered confidential.
+Reinert Center services are available only to SLU community members.

 The Reinert Center offers two different kinds of teaching consultations: individual consultations and unit-level consultations.